About Sanctioned Competitions

 These competitions cover National and European competitions and will attract the highest ranked players and occasionally players from throughout Europe.
 Players of all other levels are also encouraged to compete.

-The delivery of Platinum level competitions are overseen by Scottish Squash in partnership with a host club/facility.
+The delivery of Platinum level competitions is overseen by Scottish Squash in partnership with a host club/facility.

 HOST VENUES